Rothamsted-Models/RothC_Code/README.md

 ## Purpose

-RothC models the turnover of organic carbon in non-waterlogged top-soil.
+Roth C models the turnover of organic carbon in non-waterlogged top-soil.
 It accounts for the effects of soil texture, temperature, moisture content and plant cover on the turnover process.
 It uses a monthly time step to calculate total organic carbon (t ha<sup>-1</sup>), microbial biomass carbon (t ha<sup>-1</sup>) and Δ<sup>14</sup>C (from which the equivalent radiocarbon age of the soil can be calculated).

 ## Development history

-The first version of RothC created by David Jenkinson and James Rayner in 1977 (Jenkinson and Rayner, 1977).
+The first version of RothC was created by David Jenkinson and James Rayner in 1977 (Jenkinson and Rayner, 1977).

 In 1987 an updated version was published, see Jenkinson et al. (1987).
 This version included the prediction of the radiocarbon age of the soil, the pools POM (physically stabilized organic matter) and COM (chemically stabilized organic matter) were replaced with Hum (humified organic matter) and IOM (inert organic matter), and the microbial biomass pool was split into BioA (autochthonous biomass) and BioZ (zymogenous biomass).

-**In 1990, the two biomass pools were combined into a single pool (Jenkinson, 1990) this version is the standard version of the model version 1.0.0**
+**In 1990, the two biomass pools were combined into a single pool (Jenkinson, 1990) this version is the standard version of the model**

-**Farina et al. (2013) modified the soil water dynamics for semi-arid regions, this has been incorporated into version 2.0.0 (retaining the functionality of version 1.0.0)**
+**Farina et al. (2013) modified the soil water dynamics for semi-arid regions.**
+**The code from v2.0.0 includes the functionality from both of these developments**

 Other published developments of the model include: